strangeprogrammer/Thwomp/README.md

 This library used to be named 'Thwomp'.
 It is now named 'ToBeGreen' based upon a terrible pun in Spanish: the primary functions that this library provides are 'Ser', 'Ver', and 'Des' (for serialize, verify, and deserialize, respectively).
 Together, this would form the Spanish phrase 'Ser Verdes' (to be green).

+### Installation

+After cloning this repository, run './install-hooks.sh' from the project root directory in order to install some git hooks that are useful for project development.

 ### Copyright Information

 See the file 'LICENSE.txt' for details.